This post may contain affiliate links from which i can earn a commission

-When you gain weight in menopause it generally pools around your middle enveloping important organs.
-This makes it dangerous to your health, increasing the risk of type 2 diabetes, heart disease and high blood pressure among other things.
+Menopausal weight generally pools around your middle enveloping important organs.
+This makes it dangerous to your health, with an increased risk of type 2 diabetes, heart disease and high blood pressure among other things.

 This way of fasting could easily improve your health as you move into midlife.

-Three fabulous books specific to women in midlife that can further explaing the process of fasting are:
+Three fabulous books specific to women nearing middle age that can further explaining the process of fasting are:

 Click image to see details.

-a break from digesting food allowing it to do other things such as repair and regeneration.
-After your last meal is digested (usually about 8 hours after eating) your body uses fat as energy, leading to weight loss.
+a break from digesting food.
+Allowing it to do other things such as repair and regeneration.
+After your last meal is digested (usually about 8 hours after eating) your body uses fat as energy, leading to loss of excess weight.

-Intermittent fasting's success possibly lies in the fact that aside from eating between your chosen times there's not much else you need to change.
+The success of intermittent fasting for bloating and perimenopausal and menopausal loss of weight as well as bloating possibly lies in the fact that aside from eating between your chosen times there’s not much else you need to change.
 That assumes of course that what you eat now is healthy wholefoods that are low in sugar, refined carbohydrates and saturated fats

 This way of eating is not a green light for binge eating rubbish in your chosen eating timeslot.

-Fasting is not deprivation.
-You aren't depriving your body of the nutrition it needs.
-In fact fasting is more like to increase your metabolic rate.
+Losing weight in menopause with intermittent fasting is not deprivation.
+You aren’t depriving your body of the nutrition it needs.
+In fact fasting is more likely to increase your metabolic rate.

 Do Not Fast If…